 We are dedicated to teaching excellence.
 Our lecturers, personal tutors and specialist support staff are here to provide you with expert guidance during your studies.
 We also offer a comprehensive range of academic support services including academic success centres, mentoring schemes, and help with English language and maths.

 At our academic skills centres, lecturers and student advisers provide you with one-to-one support on your coursework – this includes help with researching, referencing and much more.
 You can also access support programmes to gain confidence in speaking and writing and boost your maths skills.
-There is a centre located at every campus, including St George's, University of London.
+There is a centre located at every campus.

 From the start of your degree you are assigned a personal tutor.
 Your personal tutor can give you guidance on studying, student life and career progression.
 Regular meetings with your personal tutor are a great opportunity to discuss issues and developments you experience during your course.
 They'll be on-hand to answer any questions about your academic studies and signpost you to further support.